 Your child will love designing her own little island with this floating toy that works well for the bath or pool.
 The base of the toy sucks water in and sprays it out of a whale-shaped fountain at the center.
 A switch in the center changes the water fountain’s direction, allowing water to shoot from the whale’s mouth or out of his spout on the top.

 This toy also includes two balls and three cute figures that can be placed on top of the whale to create different kinds of fountains.
-Water shoots out of one figure’s arms, one’s head, and one’s head and mouth.
+Water shoots out of one figure’s arms like a water gun, one’s head, and one’s head and mouth.
 If one of the little cups and balls is placed in the center, the ball will float on the water.
 Your child will think it’s magic!

 When they’re not being used as fountains in the center of the “island,” the balls and figures can be placed in various configurations at three of the four corners, allowing your child to exercise her creativity.
 A mesh bag is also included for easy, mold-free storage.